yxuo/learning/readme.md

 * Preference for content in English.

-  * But, if people of your idiom need content, type in your langage first.
+  * But, if people of your idiom need content, type in your language first.
 Lately translate to English;

 * Commits, tags, comments, etc, in English.